lunduniversity/introprog-scalalib/PUBLISH.md

 3. In `sbt` run `publishedSigned`

-4. Log into Sonatype Nexus here: https://oss.sonatype.org/#welcome
+4. Log into Sonatype Nexus here: (if the page does not load, clear the browser's cache by pressing Ctrl+F5) https://oss.sonatype.org/#welcome

-5. Click on *Staging Repositories* in the Build Promotion list to the left. https://oss.sonatype.org/#stagingRepositories
+5. Click on *Staging Repositories* in the Build Promotion list to the left.
+Click "Refresh" if list is empty. https://oss.sonatype.org/#stagingRepositories

 6. Scroll down and select selthcs-100X and select the *Contents* tab and expand until leaf level of the tree where you can see the `introprog_2.12-x.y.z.jar`

-7. Download the staged jar by clicking on it and selecting the *Artifact* tab to the right and click the *Download* button.
+7. Download the staged jar by clicking on it and selecting the *Artifact* tab to the right and click the Repository Path to download.
 Save it e.g. in `tmp`.

 8. Verify that the staged jar downloaded from sonatype works by running `scala -cp introprog-xxx.jar` and in REPL e.g. `val w = new introprog.PixelWindow`.
 The reason for this step is that there has been incidents where the uploading has failed and the jar was empty.
 A published jar can not be retracted even if corrupted according to Sonatype policies.